shortcutmedia/shortcut-sdk-ios/README.md

 # Overview

+# Introduction

+The Shortcut image recognition SDK for iOS is an open source project, and we'd love to see your contributions!

+# About the SDK

 This SDK provides two components to interact with the Shortcut Image Recognition Service:
 - The first component is a Scanner view that uses the camera to capture image data which then is submitted to the image recognition service.
 It reports image recognition results back to you.
 - The second component is an Item view that displays a simple representation of a (recognized) item.